oneapi-src/SYCLomatic/docs/_include_files/options_def.rst

 it does not exist.
 Default: ``dpct_output``.

-The relative paths for the generated files are maintained, and the extension is changed as follows:
+The relative paths for the generated files are maintained, and the extension is changed as follows by default, the behavior can be changed by using ``--change-cuda-files-extension-only``:

 - ``*.cu → *.dp.cpp``
 - ``*.cpp → *.cpp.dp.cpp``